akansha-1202/Next.js/nextjs_basics/README.md

 `Imperative Navigation with useRouter():`

-- When you use the useRouter() hook in Next.js, you explicitly specify how to navigate by calling methods like push() or replace() on the router object.
+- When you use the useRouter() hook in Next.js, you explicitly specify how to navigate by calling methods like `push()` or `replace()` on the router object.
 - You define the navigation logic imperatively based on conditions, user actions, or events.
 - You have more control over the navigation process, but you're responsible for managing the navigation flow and handling any side effects manually.

+## Pre-Rendering & Data Fetching

+Types of pre-rendering:

+1. Static Generation

+- without data
+- with data
+- Incremental Static Generation
+- Dynamic parameters when fetching data

+2. Serve-side Rendering

+- data fetching

+Client-side data fetching
+Combining pre-rendering with client-side data fetching